iotaledger/iota-wiki/internal/learn/about-iota/tangle.md

 ### The Tangle

-The Tangle is a novel leaderless, probabilistic consensus protocol that enables parallel validation of transactions without requiring total ordering.
+The Tangle describes a novel leaderless, probabilistic consensus protocol that enables parallel validation of transactions without requiring total ordering.
 It also enables the elimination of intermediary miners and validators.
-The parallelisation, the absence of intermediaries, the capability to work in an asynchronous setting and the leaderless approach offers a highly performant consensus and ledger solution.
+The parallelization, the absence of intermediaries, the capability to work in an asynchronous setting and the leaderless approach offers a highly performant consensus and ledger solution.

 ![An animation of the Tangle where the passage is much wider and allows multiple transactions at a time.](/img/learn/tangle-bottleneck.gif)